k349766121/Go-game/README.md

 Implemented various data structures such as stack, queue, and 2D array to store and sort information gathered from users in a time-efficient way

 Created by Ken (Xinhao) Wang

+# How to start the game
+Click the index.html in the Go game folder